-Microbiologics and our subsidiaries, Virapur and Gibson Bioscience, are the world’s leading experts and go-to collaborators for the production, preservation and manipulation of biological materials.
+Microbiologics is the world’s leading expert and go-to collaborator for the production, preservation and manipulation of biological materials.
 We partner with R&D organizations to co-create solutions for their unique needs, including diagnostic assay development, drug development, vaccine screening, quality control, proficiency testing, and beyond.
 With each engagement, we apply our inventive spirit, deep expertise, vast resources and unparalleled support to create the best products and services for our fellow scientists.
 Because we never lose sight of our shared mission to protect the health and safety of people around the world through continuous scientific innovation.

 High titer AAV production at mid-scale